Skulltrail192/One-Core-API-Binaries/README.md

 - Please, enable the complete dump of memory and upload to some drive.
 - Take a picture of the BSOD.
 If restart automatically, press F8 on windows start, and select "Disable automatic restart" -->

+**How to install One-Core-API?**

+The One-Core-API API uses the hotfix installation technology used up to Windows NT 5.x.
+In this way, you will notice that it is very similar to the installation of a Service Pack.
+You should go to the Releases section, choose the version you want to test and download the zipped file (.zip).
+After downloading, unzip the file and you will see that there are two folders, one for each supported platform: x64 and x86.
+Inside each folder, there will be an executable file with the name: One-Core-API-Pack.exe.
+Double-click on this file and follow the installation steps, which are basically: "Next, select accept the license, Next and finish".
+It's that simple.

 <!-- **Folders in this repository:** -->

 <!-- **The One-Core-API Binaries project consists of the following packages:**